keptn/keptn.github.io/content/docs/0.8.x/operate/upgrade/index.md

               - name: action
               - name: evaluation
                 triggeredAfter: "10m"
+                properties:
+                  timeframe: "10m"
   ```

-1. Please double-check the indentation of the remediation sequence.
+1. Double-check the indentation of the remediation sequence.

-1. Finally, set the name of your `triggeredOn` event to map the `stage` the sequence was added to:
+1. Finally, set the name of your `triggeredOn` event to map the `stage` the sequence was added to.
+If you added it, for example, to a stage called `production`, the event looks as follows: `production.remediation.finished`

 **TODO** Update of image to use a working one